 If it is, great!
 We now know that the issue is WordPress running out of memory.
 However, we still need to find out why this is happening.

 The reason is, the php memory limit is put in place to prevent scripts from taking too much memory, so if you are running into memory problems, it means one of your plugins or themes (or even core files) is causing the issue, in which case you want to find out the one.

-Although the next 3 steps are solutions to the main problem if your issue is not yet fixed, they can also help you find out the source of your memory problems if increasing memory fixed the issue.
+Although the next 3 steps are solutions to the main problem if your issue is not yet fixed, they can also help you find out the source of your memory problems if increasing your memory limit fixed the issue.
 If you want to use them for that purpose, delete the memory increase line we created above to reproduce the problem, and then proceed.